|

 From the east of Kalamazoo, Michigan:

-Street for a little over 8 miles until it curves to the west, where it will
+Street for about 8 miles until it curves to the west, where it will

 become D Avenue.
 Follow D Avenue West to the first stop sign

 (Riverview Drive).
 Turn right and travel north 1.3 miles.
-The entrance will be on
+The entrance is a long driveway on

 Model Railroad Historical Society" at the entrance road to our clubhouse.